MShekow/outlook-google-calendar-sync/README.md

 - The Google APIs do not expose the _timezone_ of the events, thus we always set UTC for Outlook calendar events.
 - The Google APIs do not expose the _color_ that you can assign to events in the Google calendar web interface or app.

-Some limitations are also discussed in the [implementation notes](implementation-notes.md).
+Some limitation details are also discussed in the [implementation notes](implementation-notes.md).

 ## Change log